-8.2.2.2 Selecting the Switching Frequency
+8.2.2.1 Selecting the Switching Frequency

 The first step is to decide on a switching frequency for the regulator.
-Typically, one would choose the highest switching frequency possible to produce the smallest solution size.
+Typically, one wants to choose the highest switching frequency possible, because this produces the smallest solution size.
 The high switching frequency allows for lower-valued inductors and smaller output capacitors compared to a power supply that switches at a lower frequency.
-However, the highest switching frequency causes extra switching losses, which hurt the converter performance.
+However, the highest switching frequency causes extra switching losses, which hurt the performance of the converter.
 The converter is capable of running from 200 kHz to 2 MHz.
 Unless a small solution size is an ultimate goal, select a moderate switching frequency of 1 MHz to achieve both a small solution size and high-efficiency operation.
-Using Equation 8, calculate R5 to be 180 k $\Omega$ .
-Choose a standard 1% 182-k $\Omega$ value for the design.
+Using Equation 8, calculate the value of R5 to be 180 k Ω .
+The choice for the design is a standard 1% 182-k Ω value.

-8.2.2.3 Output Inductor Selection
+8.2.2.2 Output Inductor Selection

-The inductor selected works for the entire TPS54388-Q1 input-voltage range.
-To calculate the value of the output inductor, use Equation 22.
-The $k{(IND)}$ coefficient represents the amount of inductor ripple current relative to the maximum output current.
+The inductor selected works for the entire TPS57112C-Q1 input-voltage range.
+To calculate the value of the output inductor, use Equation 21.
+The $k{(IND)}$ coefficient represents the amount of ripple current in the inductor relative to the maximum output current.
 The output capacitor filters the inductor ripple current.
 Therefore, choosing high inductor ripple currents impacts the selection of the output capacitor, because the output capacitor must have a ripple-current rating equal to or greater than the inductor ripple current.
 In general, the inductor ripple value is at the discretion of the designer; however, $k{(IND)}$ is normally from 0.1 to 0.3 for the majority of applications.

-For this design example, use $k{(IND)}=0.3$ , and the inductor value calculates to be 1.36 $\mu H$ .
-For this design, choose the nearest standard value of 1.5 $\mu H$ .
-For the output-filter inductor, it is important not to exceed the rms-current and saturation-current ratings.
-Find the rms and peak inductor current using Equation 24 and Equation 25.
+For this design example, use $k{(IND)}=0.3$; the calculated value of the inductor is 2.2 μ H. For this design, the choice is a nearest standard value of 1.5 μ H. For the output-filter inductor, it is important not to exceed the rms current and saturation current ratings.
+Use Equation 23 and Equation 24 to find the rms and peak inductor currents.

-For this design, the rms inductor current is 3.01 A and the peak inductor current is 3.72 A. The chosen inductor is a Coilcraft XLA4020-152ME\ or equivalent.
-It has a saturation current rating 0f 9.6 A and an RMS current rating of 7.5 A.
+For this design, the rms inductor current is 2 A and the peak inductor current is 2.42 A. The chosen inductor is a Coilcraft XLA4020-152ME.
+It has a saturation current rating of 9.6 A and an rms current rating of 7.5 A.